 - Car must not damage track or race equipment.

-Other than the five rules above for Outlaw, anything goes!
+Other than the five rules above for outlaw class , anything goes!

-Open & Outlaw - 1.
+Open and Outlaw - 1.
 Number of Entries:

-You may race only one entry per Class (due to the size of Pack 1775).
+You may race only one entry per class.

 You may NOT use your son's car for this race.